mazhengcn/deeprte/README.md

 ## Acknowledgements

-DeepRTE's release was made possible by the invaluable contributions of the following people:
-Zheng Ma, Yekun Zhu, Min Tang and Jingyi Fu.
+DeepRTE's release was made possible by the contributions of the following people: Zheng Ma, Yekun Zhu, Min Tang and Jingyi Fu.

 DeepRTE uses the following separate libraries and packages: